scifir/scifir-units/README.md

 In order to store units inside a file an initialization string should be used.
 To store inside a table of a database, use an initialization string too.
 For any purpose, when converting some of those classes to an string, the string initialization has to be used always.

-## Consumption of memory

-scifir-units is a very lightweight library, all classes require just some bytes to work.
-Then, it can be used in any electronics project, because the memory requirements can be meet.

-The prefix class sizes 1 byte.
-The dimension class sizes 6 bytes.

-The scalar_unit and vector unit classes, vector_unid_2d, vector_unid_3d and vector_unit_nd size more than a single float, which uses 4 bytes, but don't size a big amount and so, they can be used in great quantities for any purpose, cause they are very lightweight.

-The angle class uses only 4 bytes, and works perfectly fine, very similar to a normal float.
-Then, you can use it freely every time you need to do calculations that need angles.

-The coordinates classes have as member-variables scalar_unit classes, and then they size the bytes of the scalar_unit classes, for each scalar_unit class they have.

 ## Team

 The **Scifir Collection** is developed by [Ismael Correa Castro](https://iarfen.github.io), a software developer of 32 years old.
 You can email him if you find bugs, you want to request new features, or have any other need, at [ismael.correa.castro@gmail.com](mailto:ismael.correa.castro@gmail.com).
 His ORCID is 0009-0007-3815-7053, if you want to reference this work inside any publication.